axboe/fio/HOWTO.rst

 	Specifies logical block application tag mask value, if namespace is formatted to use end to end protection information.
 Default: 0xffff.

+.. option:: num_range=int : [io_uring_cmd]

+	For trim command this will be the number of ranges to trim per I/O request.
+The number of logical blocks per range is determined by the :option:`bs` option which should be a multiple of logical block size.
+	This cannot be used with read or write.
+Note that setting this option > 1, :option:`log_offset` will not be able to log all the offsets.
+Default: 1.

 .. option:: cpuload=int : [cpuio]

 	Attempt to use the specified percentage of CPU cycles.
 This is a mandatory